VezertVezert

 One thing I always recommend: map your URL structure in a spreadsheet alongside your sitemap.
 For each page, list the full URL path, the H1, and the primary keyword.
 This document becomes your single source of truth during development and prevents the kind of last-minute URL changes that create redirect chains.

-Laptop screen showing a clean tree-diagram website structure with homepage branching into categories
+Laptop screen showing a clean tree-diagram website structure planning with homepage branching into categories

 A clear URL hierarchy mirrors your sitemap and makes your site intelligible to both users and search engines